 We included five trials with a total of 122 participants.
 In these trials the length of treatment ranged from two to eight weeks.

 Four of the trials compared inhaling before to inhaling after the airways had been cleared and found no overall difference in clinical outcomes.
-However, in children with well-preserved lung function, inhaling of dornase alfa after airway clearance techniques was better for small airways function.
+However, in children with well-preserved lung function, inhaling of dornase alfa before airway clearance techniques was better for small airways function.
 However, this did not affect quality of life or other outcomes.
 In the remaining trial, morning versus evening inhalation had no impact on lung function or symptoms.
 Therefore, for many people with cystic fibrosis, the timing of dornase alfa inhalation (before or after airway clearance or the time of day) can be based on practical reasons or individual preference.

 Quality of the evidence

 The current evidence derived from a small number of participants does not indicate that inhalation of dornase alfa after airway clearance techniques is more or less effective than the traditional recommendation to inhale nebulised dornase alfa 30 minutes prior to airway clearance techniques, for most outcomes.
 For children with well-preserved lung function, inhalation before airway clearance may be more beneficial for small airway function than inhalation after.
 However, this result relied on a measure with high variability and trials with variable follow-up.
 In the absence of strong evidence to indicate that one timing regimen is better than another, the timing of dornase alfa inhalation can be largely based on pragmatic reasons or individual preference with respect to the time of airway clearance and time of day.
 Further research is warranted.

 Inhalation of the enzyme dornase alfa reduces sputum viscosity and improves clinical outcomes of people with cystic fibrosis.
 This is an update of a previously published Cochrane Review.

 To determine whether the timing of dornase alfa inhalation (in relation to airway clearance techniques or morning versus evening inhalation) has an impact on objective and subjective measures of clinical efficacy in people with cystic fibrosis.